 Despite the fact that First Arena is one of the smaller professional venues around, it delivers a first-rate game day experience for a venue of its size.
 In fact, the small size of the arena enhances the experience here.
 The Jackals have been averaging around 2,600 fans per game, and if First Arena were much bigger, the crowd would seem, well, not so crowded.
 What would be considered a small crowd elsewhere fills up a good percentage of First Arena, and these fans can cheer on the home team with the best of them.
 Small town touches such as a rehearsed give and take with the PA announcer work well here.

 Elmira is a small, working class town of just over 29,000 in the south-central part of New York, located just over the Pennsylvania state line.
-The city was founded as a civil war prison camp, and to this day the leading employers in the area are the five New York state correctional facilities located within ten miles of Elmira.
+The city was incorporated in 1964 and was the site of a civil war prison camp, and to this day the leading employers in the area are the five New York state correctional facilities located within 55 miles of Elmira.